thejsway/thejsway/manuscript/chapter04.md

 ### Parity

-Check the following program that qui shows even number (divisibles by 2) betwen 1 and 10.
+Check the following program that shows even number (divisibles by 2) betwen 1 and 10.

 ```js
 for (let i = 1; i <= 10; i++) {